Jon Bowermaster: Hudson River Stories

-Jon and his team at Oceans 8 Films have made more than twenty short films (5–25 minutes each) in the Hudson Valley of New York, where Jon has lived for over thirty years.
+Bowermaster and his team at Oceans 8 Films have made more than twenty short films (5–25 minutes each) in the Hudson Valley of New York, where Bowermaster has lived for over thirty years.
 Hudson River Stories is the result of Jon's dedication to telling stories – environmental, cultural, political – about what was going on in his own backyard.

 The Hudson Valley is known as the birthplace of the American environmental movement, its main geographic attraction being the Hudson River, which some call America's First River, or simply America's River.
-Initially the Hudson River Stories project focused on environmental risks (oil trains carrying explosive cargo; a leaky nuclear power plant on the river’s edge; PCBs polluting the river and shutting down its fishery), but slowly morphed into more optimistic and hopeful stories (efforts to preserve the last remnants of Native American corn; a profile of Pete Seeger’s “Clearwater,” the environmental/education sloop celebrating its 50th anniversary; the successful undamming of tributaries allowing complete ecosystems to return).
+Initially the Hudson River Stories project focused on environmental risks (oil trains carrying explosive cargo; a leaky nuclear power plant on the river's edge; PCBs polluting the river and shutting down its fishery), but slowly morphed into more optimistic and hopeful stories (efforts to preserve the last remnants of Native American corn; a profile of Pete Seeger's "Clearwater," the environmental/education sloop celebrating its 50th anniversary; the successful undamming of tributaries allowing complete ecosystems to return).

 Green Radio Hour with Jon Bowermaster

-Since March 2018 Jon has hosted the Green Radio Hour with Jon Bowermaster radio show and podcast.
+Since March 2018 Bowermaster has hosted the Green Radio Hour with Jon Bowermaster radio show and podcast.
 Broadcast live on Radio Kingston each Sunday, the conversations with local, national and international environmentalists, writers, filmmakers, artists and politicians focus on "green" issues.
 Guests have included Bill McKibben, Carl Safina, Wade David, Rep. Antonio Delgado and State Senator Michelle Hinchey, Josh Fox, Michael Mann, Paul Hawken, Andy Revkin, Ian Urbina and many more.

 Link to the archives of conversations can be found here.